 When a shutdown signal is received, the agent stops all the registered plugins and integration processes.

 If a request made to the ingest service is unsuccessful, the payload is discarded; subsequent requests follow an exponential backoff pattern until one succeeds.
-In the case of inventory, we store in cache files the deltas between system states.
+For inventory, we store the deltas between system states in cache files.
 On failure, these deltas are not deleted but are reused on requests that follow.